Talk about misleading!

 With reimbursement rates being what they are, I think that those 50 million people might impact the uninsured/insured issue just a bit.

-"People with no insurance are twice as likely to use the emergency
+The article says, "People with no insurance are twice as likely to use the emergency

 department as the privately insured."